 The lines of communication are often one way with the authoritarian parenting style.
-The child’s social and emotional needs are not prioritized and what matters most is that the child is compliant with the rules and demands of the household.
-There is very limited flexibility regarding the child’s needs and lower parental support, warmth, and encouragement.
+The child’s social and emotional needs are not prioritized and what matters most is that the child complies with the household’s rules and demands.
+There is minimal flexibility regarding the child’s needs and lower parental support, warmth, and encouragement.

-The authoritarian parenting style is high in control and low in support, as well as very high in structure.
-Parents with this style expect obedience from their children and neglect the emotional and social needs of their children.
+The authoritarian parenting style is high in control, low in support, and very high in structure.
+Parents with this style expect obedience from their children and neglect their children’s emotional and social needs.

 Why Authoritarian Parenting Matters…

-Long-term and cross-cultural studies show that harsh discipline predicts later behavior problems.
-In Japan, authoritarian parenting styles predicted worse mental health (e.g. symptomatic problems, risk to self and others, life functioning, and psychological well-being.) for children in their later adult life.
+Long-term and cross-cultural studies show that harsh discipline predicts later behavior problems and low self-esteem.
+In Japan, authoritarian parenting styles predicted worse mental health (e.g. symptomatic problems, risk to self and others, life functioning, and psychological well-being) for children in their later adult lives.

 Uninvolved Parenting Style: Low Control, Low Support

-Parents who use this parenting style are sometimes called neglectful parents because they are uninvolved or absent when it comes to their children.
-They provide little guidance or nurturing when a child is hurting emotionally or looking for help when they are facing a problem.
+Parents who use this parenting style are sometimes called neglectful parents because they are uninvolved or absent regarding their children.
+They provide little guidance or nurturing when a child is hurting emotionally or looking for help when facing a problem.

 The uninvolved parent is indifferent to their child’s social-emotional and behavioral needs.
 This means that they often don’t have rules implemented in the household, and those behaviors show especially when kids enter the classroom.

 This parenting style is low when it comes to control and support.
-They don’t demand much out of their children and don’t respond when their child needs emotional support.
+They don’t demand much from their children and don’t respond when they need emotional support.
 They are also very low in structure.